 - 1. Institutional determinations concerning exemptions, sponsorships, and certifications. - a.
 The IRB shall receive from the principal investigators all research protocols which involve human subjects. - b.
-The determination of exemption from IRB review, in accordance with 45 CFR 46.101 (To what does this policy apply?), is made by the IRB Chair or the IRB Administrator. - c.
+The determination of exemption from IRB review, in accordance with 45 CFR 46.101 (To what does this policy apply?), is made by the IRB Chair. - c.
 All research protocols (both exempted and those approved by the IRB) which are being submitted for HHS funding shall be forwarded to the HHS by the principal investigator.
 If the IRB requires modifications to a research protocol, the principal investigator must not forward the protocol to the HHS until the IRB has determined that such modifications are made.
-Each protocol submitted to the HHS must include one of the following: - 1) certification that the research was reviewed and approved by the IRB established under this assurance; - 2) certification that the research was reviewed and approved by an IRB established under another assurance (a copy of the signed agreement stipulated under I.C.4.a above must be included with the certification); or - 3) that the research was determined to be exempt from coverage under 45 CFR 46.101 - 4) The IRB shall keep principal investigators informed of administrative decisions and procedures affecting their protocols, and shall return all disproved protocols to the principal investigators. - 2.
+Each protocol submitted to the HHS must include one of the following: - certification that the research was reviewed and approved by the IRB established under this assurance; - certification that the research was reviewed and approved by an IRB established under another assurance (a copy of the signed agreement stipulated under I.C.4.a above must be included with the certification); or - 3) that the research was determined to be exempt from coverage under 45 CFR 46.101 - 4) The IRB shall keep principal investigators informed of administrative decisions and procedures affecting their protocols, and shall return all disproved protocols to the principal investigators. - 2.
 Compliance with the investigational new drug or device certification requirement - a.
 The IRB shall identify the test article (investigational new drug or device) in the certification to the HHS when the research protocol involves said test article, and state whether the 30-day interval between submission of applicant certification to the FDA and its response has elapsed or been waived, and/or whether use of the test article has been withheld or restricted by the FDA. - b.
 If the 30-day interval has not expired and a waiver has not been issued, the principal investigator shall notify the HHS upon expiration of the interval. - 3.
-Certification requirement in cases of supplements to HHS-funded protocols
+Certification requirement in cases of supplements to HHS-funded protocols a. it is proposed to involve human subjects, and the original activity had only indefinite plans for the involvement of human subjects;